march038/TranscribeSummarize-With-Whisper3FromHuggingFace-and-Claude3API/README.md

+# Transcribe and summarize local MP3 files with Whisper 3 Large from HuggingFace and Claude 3 #

 Hi!

 This script is designed to transcribe a local MP3 file using the Whisper 3 Large model from HuggingFace and then summarize the transcription result with Claude 3 Sonnet.